twitwi/deck.browsercast.js-demo/README.md

 # deck.browsercast.js-demo

-Simple demo and development projet for the browsercast extension.
+Simple demo and development projet for the [browsercast extension (in its own repository)](http://github.com/twitwi/deck.browsercast.js).

 There are a few available demo to watch:
 - [the browsercast pitch](http://twitwi.github.io/deck.browsercast.js-demo/pitch)